Coin flipping

-Coin flipping, coin tossing, or heads or tails is the practice of throwing a coin in the air and checking which side is showing when it lands, in order to choose between two alternatives, heads or tails, sometimes used to resolve a dispute between two parties.
+Coin flipping, coin tossing, or heads or tails is using the thumb to make a coin go up while spinning in the air and checking which side is showing when it is down onto a surface, in order to randomly choose between two alternatives.
 It is a form of sortition which inherently has two possible outcomes.
-The party who calls the side that is facing up when the coin lands wins.

 History

 Coin flipping was known to the Romans as navia aut caput ("ship or head"), as some coins had a ship on one side and the head of the emperor on the other.

 In England, this was referred to as cross and pile.

 Process

-During a coin toss, the coin is thrown into the air such that it rotates edge-over-edge several times.
+During a coin toss, the coin is thrown into the air such that it rotates edge-over-edge an unpredictable number of times.
 Either beforehand or when the coin is in the air, an interested party declares "heads" or "tails", indicating which side of the coin that party is choosing.
 The other party is assigned the opposite side.
 Depending on custom, the coin may be caught; caught and inverted; or allowed to land on the ground.
 When the coin comes to rest, the toss is complete and the party who called correctly or was assigned the upper side is declared the winner.

-It is possible for a coin to land on its side, usually by landing up against an object (such as a shoe) or by getting stuck in the ground.
-However, even on a flat surface it is possible for a coin to land on its edge.
-A computational model suggests that the chance of a coin landing on its edge and staying there is about 1 in 6000 for an American nickel.
-In most cases the coin is simply re-flipped.
+It is possible for a coin to land on its side, usually by landing up against an object (such as a shoe) or by getting stuck in the ground, and sometimes even on a flat surface.
+A computational model suggests that the chance of a coin landing on its edge and staying there is about 1 in 6,000 for an American nickel.

-The coin may be any type as long as it has two distinct sides; it need not be a circulating coin as such.
+The coin may be any type as long as it has two distinct sides.
 Larger coins tend to be more popular than smaller ones.
-Some high-profile coin tosses, such as the Cricket World Cup and the Super Bowl, use custom-made ceremonial medallions.
+Some high-profile coin tosses, such as those in the Cricket World Cup and the Super Bowl, use custom-made ceremonial medallions.